+- (9) A prohibition order shall not operate to affect any lawful obligations of any person under any lawful contract or agreement and those obligations shall continue to be determined in accordance with the contract or agreement, as the case may be. - (10) The making of a prohibition order under this section shall not in respect of a person prevent the making of a further prohibition order under this section in respect of the person. - (11) Notwithstanding the generality of any other enactment or rule of law concerning the regulation of the sittings and the vacations of the District Court, such special sittings of the District Court as may be necessary for the purposes of this section shall take place during court vacation periods for the determination of an application under this section. - 9.-(1) Where the District Court makes a prohibition order under Variation of section 8-

+prohibition orders.

-- (10) The making of a prohibition order under this section shall not in respect of a person prevent the making of a further prohibition order under this section in respect of the person. - 9.-(1) Where the District Court makes a prohibition order under Variation of prohibition orders. section 8- - (a) prohibiting a person from engaging in or continuing to engage in specified activities at a specified place, and - (b) the place specified in the order is not owned by the person who is the subject of the prohibition order, - 10 the court, on application to it in that behalf by the owner of the place concerned, at any time after the making of a prohibition order may, if it considers it appropriate to do so, vary the order. - (2) In determining whether to vary a prohibition order, the court shall have regard to whether there would be a serious risk of injustice if the order were not so varied. - (3) An application under subsection (1) shall be made on notice to- - (a) the person who is the subject of the prohibition order, unless it is not reasonably practicable to ascertain the whereabouts of the person, and - (b) a member of the Garda Síochána not below the rank of superintendent in the Garda Síochána district in which the person who is subject to the prohibition order resides. - (4) An appeal shall lie to the Circuit Court from a refusal to vary 25 a prohibition order. - 10.-(1) Where a person is convicted of an offence under section Closure order.
-3, 4, 5 or 8(6), the court may, in addition to, or as an alternative to, any other penalty, make an order (in this Act referred to as a "closure order") prohibiting the person, at the place concerned or at 30 any other such place as may be specified in the order, from operating any business or engaging in any specified activities, which may reasonably be considered to be connected with the sale, importation or exportation or advertisement of psychoactive substances for human consumption or, as may be appropriate, the sale or advertisement of an object for use in cultivating by hydroponic means any plant, fungus, natural organism or substance in contravention of section 17 of the Act of 1977. - (2) Without prejudice to the power of the court to have regard to all of the matters that appear to it to be relevant, the court may, in particular, have regard to whether any prohibition order is in force in respect of the person concerned, whether the prohibition order has been complied with and any conduct of the person, or other person employed by that person, in relation to the operation of the place concerned. - 45 (3) A closure order-
+- (a) prohibiting a person from engaging in or continuing to engage in specified activities at a specified place, and - (b) the place specified in the order is not owned by the person who is the subject of the prohibition order, the court, on application to it in that behalf by the owner of the place concerned, at any time after the making of a prohibition order may, if it considers it appropriate to do so, vary the order.

+- (2) In determining whether to vary a prohibition order, the court shall have regard to whether there would be a serious risk of injustice if the order were not so varied. - (3) An application under subsection (1) shall be made on notice to- - (a) the person who is the subject of the prohibition order, unless it is not reasonably practicable to ascertain the whereabouts of the person, and - (b) a member of the Garda Síochána not below the rank of superintendent in the Garda Síochána district in which the person who is subject to the prohibition order resides. - (4) An appeal shall lie to the Circuit Court from a refusal to vary a prohibition order.

+10.-(1) Where a person is convicted of an offence under section Closure order.
+3, 4, 5 or 8(6), the court may, in addition to, or as an alternative to, any other penalty, make an order (in this Act referred to as a "closure order") prohibiting the person, at the place concerned or at any other place as may be specified in the order, from operating any business or engaging in any specified activities, which may reasonably be considered to be connected with the sale, importation or exportation or advertisement of psychoactive substances for human consumption or, as may be appropriate, the sale or advertisement of an object for use in cultivating by hydroponic means any plant in contravention of section 17 of the Act of 1977.